Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 203 trips per day across all routes, translating to approximately 15 weekly trips per individual stop.
+The accessibility to public transport is rated as excellent, with residents typically located just 193 meters from the nearest transport stop.
+On average, there are 203 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport